-This plat has been preliminarily approved by the Fannin County Health Department for subsurface sewage disposal barring any unseen complications such as rock, steep slopes or underground water sources (wet weather springs, high water tables, etc.)
+Preliminarily approved by the Fannin County Health Department for subsurface sewage disposal barring any unseen complications such as rock, steep slopes, or underground water sources (wet weather springs, high water tables, etc.)

 Each lot owner shall apply for a permit and final approval to the Fannin County Health Department before beginning construction.
-This shall include approval of house (size and location), driveway, water and gas lines, well, and any other construction that could affect the placement or the function of the subsurface sewage disposal system.
-Construction shall also mean any disturbing of the ground surface such as cutting or filling.
+This shall include approval of house (size and location), driveway, water, and gas lines, well, and any other construction that could affect the placement or the function of the subsurface sewage disposal system.
+Construction shall also mean any disturbance to the ground surface such as cutting or filling.